oVirt/ovirt-site/source/release/3.6/index.html.md

 ### oVirt Live

+**oVirt 3.6.0 Alpha**
-* [RFE] Enable the configuration of the SANWipeAfterDelete property in the setup
+ - [RFE] Enable the configuration of the SANWipeAfterDelete property in the setup
  - [RFE] Rebase oVirt Live on CentOS 7.z

 <Category:Documentation> <Category:Releases>